 Tenants Position on Percentage Rents

-While the percentage lease allows the tenant to minimize the base rent, the tenant is not guaranteed a profit just because rent is based on sales.
+While the percentage retail lease allows the tenant to minimize the base rent, the tenant is not guaranteed a profit just because rent is based on sales.
 Successful retailers know the numbers of their business.
 To ensure the success of the business, it behooves both the tenant and the landlord to keep the actual percentage of sales within a comfortable range of profitability, projected on the basis of sales dollars per square foot.
 Restaurants for example generally cannot operate profitably with rents above 8 to 10 percent of gross sales.
 A variety of publications list commonly used percentages for various types of businesses, or the tenant may consult a commercial real estate broker or appraiser.
-Astute landlords will be skeptical of tenants willing to pay above average rents
+Astute landlords will be skeptical of tenants willing to pay above average rents.

 Types of Percentage Rent Retail Leases